Reportable deaths are deaths where:

 These deaths are reportable even if a delay occurs between the incident causing injury and the death, as long as the injury caused or contributed to the death and the person wouldn’t have died without the injury.

-Medical practitioners must issue a cause of death certificate if they can determine the probable cause of death.
+Where a patient appears to have died from natural causes, medical practitioners must issue a cause of death certificate if they can determine the probable cause of death.
 If they can’t, they must report the death to the coroner for an autopsy to determine the medical cause of death.

 Health care refers to a health procedure, or any care, treatment, advice, service or goods provided for the benefit of human health.
 A health procedure includes dental, medical, surgical, diagnostic or other health-related procedure, including anaesthetic or other drug.